Arzashkun

-Arzashkun or Arṣashkun (Armenian: Արծաշկուն) was the capital of the early kingdom of Urartu in the 9th century BC, before Sarduri I moved it to Tushpa in 832 BC.
-Arzashkun had double walls and towers, but was captured by Shalmaneser III in the 840s BC.
+Arzashkun or Arṣashkun was the capital of the early kingdom of Urartu in the 9th century BC, before Sarduri I moved it to Tushpa in 832 BC.
+Arzashkun had double walls and towers, but was captured by Shalmaneser III in the 850s BC.

 Name

 Arzashkun seems to be the Assyrian form of an Armenian name ending in -ka formed from a proper name Arzash.
 The root of Arzashkun may ultimately be Proto-Indo-European *harg- or *h₂erǵ-, meaning "bright, white", by way of Proto-Armenian intermediaries "Arcesk'o" and then "Arčešo" (genitive: "Arčišoy").

 Arzashkun was hidden, and protected from attack, by a dense forest almost impassable to a regular army.

 Location

 The precise location of the city is uncertain.
 It has been located variously by different scholars as along the shore of Lake Van, near Lake Urmia, near Malazgirt, or at Bostankaya between Malazgirt and Patnos.
+The name of Adduri Mountain, which was used in the Urartian period, is today Cemalverdi Mountains.

 According to Robert Hewsen and Armen Petrosyan, Arzashkun was at the northeastern shore of Lake Van, probably near the site of old Arjesh, now inundated by the waters of Lake Van.
 Arzashkun recalls the names Arsene and Arsissa, applied by the ancients to part of Lake Van.
 This is likely modern Erciş.
 It may also be connected to Lake Erçek, located to the immediate east of Lake Van.

-Alternately, Arzashkun might represent the Ardzik of the Armenian historical records, located west of Malasgert.
+Alternately, Arzashkun might represent the Ardzik of the Armenian historical records, located west of Malazgirt.